Master of Science in Nursing/Master of Business Administration (MSN/MBA)

 The WVU School of Nursing and The John Chambers College of Business and Economics at West Virginia University created the first off-campus dual master's degree program to give you the skills and knowledge to serve as a nurse leader.
 Graduates of the MSN (Executive Focus) and MBA program can work in a variety of settings, including hospitals, private practice, nonprofit organizations and public sectors.

-This blended degree program (totaling 57 credit hours) is completed predominantly online in both synchronous and asynchronous formats.
+This blended degree program totaling 57 credit hours is completed completely online in both synchronous and asynchronous formats.
 Students take courses from both the MSN and MBA program concurrently, allowing assimilation of advanced business management concepts into the nursing administration role.